kgriffs/blog/_posts/_drafts/_a_random_post.md

+If you ever need a random string to use in an example or

 Sometimes you just need some random bits (why?).
 It's pretty easy to just grab some from `dev/urandom`, but what if you need a string? (why?)

 http://www.2uo.de/myths-about-urandom/